| cittern | ATLAS of Plucked Instruments |

 especially at the end of the 19th and beginning of the 20th century.

-To distinguise this zither with the harp-like zither family
+And like in Germany to distinguise this zither with the harp-like

-(played horizontal on a table, with for each tone a string) the zither
+zither family (played horizontal on a table, with for each tone a string)

 For lots of information see Zistern (in German). |